Kim Kardashian West thanks Trump for reported help to free A$AP Rocky

 Breaking News Emails

-The reality TV star Kim Kardashian West thanked President Donald Trump and senior members of his administration on Thursday in the wake of reports they had stepped in try to get the rapper A$AP Rocky released from a Swedish jail.
+Reality television star Kim Kardashian West thanked President Donald Trump and senior members of his administration Thursday in the wake of reports they had stepped in to try to get the rapper A$AP Rocky released from a Swedish jail.

 In a Twitter post Thursday afternoon, Kardashian West linked to a TMZ report that said "President Trump is very much aware of A$AP Rocky's legal sitch in Sweden — and he's got his team working to get him freed ... thanks in part to Kim K and Kanye West."

-She thanked Trump, Secretary of State Mike Pompeo and Jared Kushner, a senior adviser to the president, and "everyone involved" with what she called "the efforts to Free ASAP Rocky."
+She thanked Trump, Secretary of State Mike Pompeo and Jared Kushner, Trump's son-in-law and senior adviser, and "everyone involved" with what she called "the efforts to Free ASAP Rocky."

 Kardashian West and many other prominent figures have publicly called on Sweden to free Rocky, who was detained early this month in connection with a street fight in Stockholm late last month.